Periodic dispatch from Sayu Bhojwani on immigrant daughters reaching our highest ambitions and deepest joys

 Sayu activates change among immigrants and women of color, by nurturing bold spaces and amplifying stories that push us to pursue our highest ambitions and deepest joys.

-HGU supporting eldest and parentified daughters.
-We aim to provide safe spaces where the eldest daughters can be seen, heard, and understood online and offline.
+Home Girls Unite is a community interest company uniquely supporting eldest, parentified, and immigrant daughters.
+We aim to provide safe spaces where the eldest daughters can be seen, heard, and understood.

 You can find recent issues that have been published by No. 1 Immigrant Daughter on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.